 What is the first step to becoming a drone racer?
-Common sense : Learn how to fly!
+Common sense : Learn how to fly before even you think about getting into drone racing!
 If you have been relying on flight stabilization features and GPS, turn those off and go raw.
 Don’t use your expensive craft though (more on that later).
 Start slow and cheap!

-Note: Learn about how to use a drone/UAV legally and safely if you are an absolute beginner to flying.
+Note: Learn about how to use a drone/UAV legally and safely if you are an absolute beginner to flying as well.

-Master flying basic flight patterns.
+Mastering how to fly basic flight patterns is an important step if you are serious about getting into drone racing.
 Examples being the figure 8s, the square, the bank turns and the circular flying patters.
 Remember – Practice in Acro mode!
 Master flying both nose in and tail in and in different altitudes (both low, medium and high).

 Check out our guide on how to fly a quadcopter for step by step instructions on how to go from a newbie level to pro!